The 13 most underrated albums of the ’00s

 Scarling. – So Long, Scarecrow (2005)

 Formed in 2002 by Jack Off Jill’s Jessicka after the dissolution of that band, Scarling. was more an exercise in blissful (but noisy) dream-pop than her previous band – especially on this second record.
 Haunting and beautiful, Jessicka’s vocals float above swathes of distorted feedback to create a powerful tension that permeates this album from start to end.
-Despite the notoriety and success of Jack Off Jill – and their association with Marilyn Manson – So Long, Scarecrow received almost universally good reviews (as it should have done), but sadly failed to do much else.
+Despite the notoriety and success of Jack Off Jill, So Long, Scarecrow received almost universally good reviews (as it should have done), but sadly failed to do much else.
 Though the band are still technically together, this is the last album that they’ve released.
 It’s not all bad news, though – Jessicka married the band’s other core member Christian Hejnal Addams in 2007.
 Maybe they’re just too happy together to write sad songs.